drawbuildplay/blog/content/blog/home-building-checklist.md

 +++
 ## Choosing a Location

-The first thing when scouting for a new home is \[choosing a location\]({{<ref "home-building-checklist-location">}}).
+The first thing when scouting for a new home is[ choosing a location](https://www.drawbuildplay.com/blog/home-building-checklist-choosing-a-location/ "choosing a location").
 Whether you plan to buy a plot of land and have a custom architect design and build for you, or if you plan to go with one of the many neighborhoods built with existing plans by Pulte, DR Horton, or others, the first step is to find a home within the boundaries of your desired location.

 * \[ \] <label>Good School Districts</label>
 * \[ \] <label>Easy Freeway Access</label>